fossas/fossa-cli/docs/features/custom-license-and-keyword-searches.md

 ## Custom License Searches

 If a match to a custom-license search is found, then the CLI will add the match to the licenses reported for the project being scanned.
-The license will be identified as a "Custom License", and the name that you provided will be used in the FOSSA UI and in reports when displaying tha license.
+The license will be identified as a "Custom License", and the name that you provided will be used in the FOSSA UI and in reports when displaying that license.

 The result will also be output in the scan summary, just as it is for [Keyword Searches](#keyword-searches).